YOUR CIVIL WEDDING CEREMONY IN A HEAVENLY LOCATION

 To be granted the Nulla Osta, you must send the following documents separately to the Embassy of your country of origin:

-• A proof of your address in your country
+• A proof of your address

 The administrative procedures for a civil marriage in Italy therefore begin with the embassy of your country of origin in Italy.
 Getting in touch with them is the very first step to organise a wedding celebration in Italy.
 Once you get the certificate, you can celebrate your civil union in Italy.